LoopKit/loopdocs/docs/loop-3/onboarding.md

 ### Apple Health Permissions

-The next set of screens is used to give Loop permission to read and write to Apple Health.
-In the graphic below, from left to right, tap on the buttons highlighted with red boxes to configure permisions:
+Next, you need to give Loop permission to read and write to Apple Health.
+In the graphic below, from left to right, tap on the buttons highlighted with red boxes to configure permissions:

 * Tap on the `Share with Apple Heath` button
 * Tap on the `Turn On All` button in the middle
 * Tap on the `Allow` button at upper right

-The screen in the right side of the graphic was scrolled to enable the write and read permissions to be visible in that view.
-You need to enable Health Permissions to get the full capabilities of Loop.
+You need to enable Health Permissions for Loop to work.

 ![setting up Apple Health permissions with Loop 3](img/health-loop-3.svg){width="600"}
 {align="center"}

-You can reach the permissions screen later, if you want to review it.
-Open the Apple Health app, look at the toolbar at the bottom of the app where it says Sharing.
-Scroll to the bottom of Sharing and Select Apps, then review the Loop Settings.
+You can review the permissions screen later.
+Simply open the Apple Health app, find the toolbar at the bottom that says Sharing, scroll to the bottom of Sharing, select Apps, and then select Loop.
+At this point, you can review the Loop Health Sharing settings.

-!!! warning "Advanced Users Only"
-    What about [reading carbohydrates from Health](#carb-data-source) with Loop?

 ### Connect Loop to Nightscout

+The next screen, shown on the left of the graphic below, enables the user to both connect Loop to Nightscout and to **download existing Loop settings** from Nightscout.

 !!! question "Nightscout"
-    If you have no idea what Nightscout is, just select `Setup Loop without Nightscout`.

-    [Nightscout](../nightscout/overview.md) is not required for Loop, but it is highly recommended and can be added later.
+    * [Nightscout](../nightscout/overview.md) is not required for Loop

-The next screen, shown on the left of the graphic below, enables the user to both connect Loop to Nightscout and to **download existing Loop settings** from Nightscout.
+    * It can be added later

-* A new Looper, without a Nightscout site, would choose the `Setup Loop without Nightscout` button which takes them to the Therapy Settings entry portion of onboarding.
+* If you have do not have a Nightscout site, or choose not to use it, select `Setup Loop without Nightscout` and skip ahead to [Therapy Settings (Onboarding)](#therapy-settings-onboarding)

-* A new Looper, who already has a Nightscout site, would choose the `Use Nightscout with Loop` button to connect Loop to their site.
-* An experienced Looper who also uses Nightscout would choose the `Use Nightscout with Loop` button to download their Therapy Settings from Nightscout for review.
+* If you have a Nightscout site, select `Use Nightscout with Loop` to connect Loop to your site and download your profile (Therapy Settings) from Nightscout for review.

-If the user selects the `Use Nightscout with Loop`:

-* The screen on the right of the graphic below is presented to enter your Nightscout URL (remember to use https: with the "s") and API_SECRET.
-* Once those credentials are accepted, you can choose whether you want to import your settings from your Nightscout profile.
-    * For new Loopers, any information populated on the Nightscout site will be downloaded
-    * For current Loopers, this includes all the overrides you have previously saved.
-    * Every Therapy Setting downloaded from Nightscout is presented for review.

-&nbsp;

 ![Nightscout screens when onboarding if select Use Loop with Nightscout](img/nightscout-menus-x2.svg){width="500"}
 {align="center"}

+If you select `Use Nightscout with Loop`:

+* The right side of the graphic above shows the screen used to enter your Nightscout URL (remember to use https: with the "s") and API_SECRET.
+* Once those credentials are accepted, choose whether you want to import your settings from your Nightscout profile (including any overrides previously saved).
+* Every Therapy Setting downloaded from Nightscout is presented for review.

 ### Therapy Settings (Onboarding)

-The next set of onboarding screens take you through the therapy settings one at a time.
+The next onboarding screens take you through the therapy settings one at a time.

 The therapy settings are the heart of how Loop makes predictions.
 If your settings are not correct, the predictions will not be correct.

-* This is yet another reminder to new Loopers:
-    * Please start with Open Loop after you enter what you think are good settings for Basal, Insulin Sensitivity Factor and Carb Ratio.
-* But wait - what are these other settings and what do they mean?
+* Therapy Settings
-    * An informational graphic is provided by the app before you are asked to enter or confirm each therapy setting
+    * An informational graphic is shown before you are asked to enter or confirm each therapy setting
-    * A brief summary of each therapy setting is provided on this Onboarding page, but there is a more detailed [Therapy Settings](therapy-settings.md) page available.
+    * This Onboarding Page provides a brief summary of each therapy setting.
-        * Each item in the onboarding therapy settings below has a link that will take you to the appropriate section of the detailed Therapy Settings page.
+        * Each onboarding therapy setting  has a link to a more detailed description of the  [Therapy Settings](therapy-settings.md).
-        * Click on your browser back button to return to your place on this Onboarding page
+        * If you follow a link, click on your browser back button to return to your place on this Onboarding page
-    * In order, while onboarding, you will see:
+    * While onboarding, you will see, in order:
         * Glucose Safety Limit
         * Correction Range
         * Pre-Meal Range